dataloop/dataloop-support/docs/dashboards/grafana.md

 * Create an API token

-Login to Dataloop and click account settings in the top right corner.
+Login to Outlyer and click account settings in the top right corner.
 Then generate an API token.
 You may want to create a service user account to restrict access to certain metrics in Grafana.

 * Create a new Data source in Grafana as per below